 Team meetings, company-wide meetings, one-on-ones, stand-ups, sprints, retrospectives, workshops, phone calls, teleconferences, coffee catch-ups…. are you exhausted yet?
 Jumping from one conversation or meeting to the next can be overwhelming and mentally draining!
 And you haven’t even started the growing list of follow-ups or actions!

-Here are some hacks to bring into your meeting so you can have more meaningful conversations and get back some of your precious time 🙂
+Here are some hacks to bring into your conversations so you can have more meaningful & better meetings and get back some of your precious time 🙂

 Research has shown the most effective meetings are no more than 45 minutes in length.
 However, many a time, conversations get hijacked or turned around and you’re lost in a sea of idle chatter for hours.
 Our Notiv team surveyed the general population and found that most people spent at least 9 hours in meeting per week!
 Additionally, a Harvard Business Review article claims some executives spend up to 23 hours per week in a meeting.
 That’s a lot of time to waste.

 Always set an agenda before the meeting